Sadyvnam/IFC-IRC-CC/README.md

-# IFC Model Quality and WLCA Analyzer
+# IFC Model Quality Analyzer

 Diagnostic IFC exchange-readiness assessment for sustainability-oriented workflows.

-This repository evaluates whether an exchanged IFC model contains sufficiently usable information for:
+This repository evaluates the extent exchanged IFC model contains usable information for:

-1. Whole Life Carbon Assessment (WLCA) input preparation
+1. Whole Life Carbon Assessment (WLCA) inputs
-2. Selected circularity-related checks
-3. Environmental traceability and linkability review

-It is an IFC information quality and readiness analyzer, not a carbon calculator.
+2. Circularity-related checks/ decisionmaking

 Please find instructions to run the file at the bottom of this file.

 ## What This Tool Is

-- A rule-based checker for whether IFC exchange data is usable for downstream sustainability assessment workflows
+- A rule-based checker for whether IFC exchange data is usable for the above purpose
-- A category-based analyzer that groups elements into Building Element Categories (BECs) and evaluates their information readiness, based on RICS 2.0 WLCA reporting structure
+- A category-based analyzer that groups elements into Building Element Categories (BECs) and evaluates their information readiness, which are from RICS 2.0 WLCA
-- A research-oriented diagnostic tool focused on transparency and traceability
+- A research-oriented diagnostic tool

 ## What This Tool Is Not